 If your dog is recovering from injury or surgery, canine physical therapy is frequently the next step in the healing process.
 Dog physical therapy is an adaptation of the same types of techniques and modalities used for humans.
-The goal is to decrease pain while increasing increase mobility, function and overall quality of life.
+The goal is to decrease pain while increasing increase mobility, function, and overall quality of life.

-Here you’ll find an overview on the variety of different treatments and their pros and cons.
+Here you’ll find an overview of the variety of different treatments and their pros and cons.
 While many treatments can be done at home, we note when they require a session with a professional.
 Most advanced techniques are best done under the care of a professional, especially if they involve specialized equipment.

 Treatments tend to fall into one of two categories: manual therapy or therapeutic exercise